fazzatti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 # `@hyperledger/cacti-plugin-ledger-connector-stellar`

-## 🚧 **Package Under Construction** 🚧

-This package is a skeleton for now with no exported modules at all.
-Stay tuned for later improvements.

-## 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

 This plugin provides `Cacti` a way to interact with Stellar networks.
 Using this we can perform:
 * Deploy Smart-contracts over the network.
 * Build and sign transactions using different keystores.